eunice-pereira/backend-notes/crud.md

 # Create

-- Allows users to create a new record in the DB.
+- Allows users to create a new record in the DB (like sign up)
 - Can create a new row and populate it with data that corresponds to each attribute

 ```sh